There’s a specific kind of panic that sends you to search.

 CEO-level questions that sharpen the objective:

-What is the minimum viable win (MVW) if conditions aren’t perfect?
+What is the minimum viable win if conditions aren't perfect?

-What do they reward/punish? (promotion, access, affection, criticism, withdrawal)
+What do they reward or punish (promotion, access, affection, criticism, withdrawal)?

 This is where the whole thing gets oddly compassionate.
 You stop making people villains.
 You start seeing them as humans protecting something—sometimes clumsily.